 APPLYING INNOVATIVE TECHNOLOGY TO

-The engineered T cells then undergo a purification step and are ultimately cryopreserved in vials for delivery to patients.
+The engineered T cells then undergo a purification step and are ultimately cryopreserved in vials for on demand delivery to patients.

 *In collaboration with Notch Therapeutics.